lueck1803/interia-PT/inertia PT/General/Therapie.md

 ### How do you train your brain to actually finish what you start?

 > [!Solution]
 > Give your brain better instructions.

-- layering cues and rituals that lock in completion
+Layering cues and rituals that lock in completion.

+Five strategies that are simple, practical and rooted in how your brain works:
+1. <span style="font-size:100%;color:red;">Anchor</span> tasks to your <span style="font-size:100%;color:red;">senses</span>.
+2.